datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

   efforts will be made to integrate all content into suitable alternative institutional and/or subject based repositories.

-### Do UC or CDL guarantee the quality of Dash data?
+#### Do you check to ensure the quality of the data?

-No. Dash data is self-deposited by researchers and may or may not have undergone formal review.
+No. Data found in this service is self-deposited by researchers and may or may not have undergone formal review.

-All information is provided "as-is" and the user shall hold the California Digital Library, UC Campus, and information providers supplying data to Dash free and harmless in connection with the use of such information.
+All information is provided "as-is" and the user shall hold the California Digital Library, UC Campus, and any information provider supplying data free and harmless in connection with the use of such information.

-## Updating or Removing Data
+### Can I update or remove published data?

-### Can I update my data?
+#### Can I update my data?

 Yes, you can update both the description and the data files.
 All versions of a dataset will be accessible and kept in the Merritt Repository, but the dataset DOI will always resolve to the newest version.
 Contact [uc3@ucop.edu](mailto:uc3@ucop.edu) for more information.

-### Can I delete my data?
+#### Can I delete my data?

-Data deposited in Dash is intended to remain permanently archived and available.
+Data deposited is intended to remain permanently archived and available.
 Deletion of a deposited dataset is considered an exceptional action which normally should be requested and fully justified by the original contributor (e.g., if sensitive human subject data was not properly de-identified).
 If your data must be deleted, contact [uc3@ucop.edu](mailto:uc3@ucop.edu).

-### Can a DOI (Digital Object Identifier) be revoked?
+#### Can a DOI (Digital Object Identifier) be revoked?

 Content not considered to fall under the scope of the repository will be removed and associated DOIs issued by Dash revoked.
 Please signal promptly